tango-controls/sys-tango-benchmark/README.md

 This is a set of tools to test impact of various deployment qualities (like number of concurrent connections) on a tango system efficiency.

-The suit consists of the following components:
+The suite consists of the following components:

-1. Target device servers providing C++, Java and Python device classes.
+1. Target device servers, which are providing C++, Java and Python device classes.
 These device classes provide mocking interface along with counting facility (to measure operations).

 2. Set of benchmark scripts.
 These scripts run specific benchmark tests and produce